tijme/not-your-average-web-crawler/README.rst

 Minimal implementation
 ----------------------

 You can use the callbacks in ``example_minimal.py`` to run your own exploit against the requests.
-If you want an example of automated exploit scanning, please take a look at `Angular CSTI scanner <https://github.com/tijme/angularjs-csti-scanner>`__ (it uses N.Y.A.W.C to scan for the AngularJS sandbox escape vulnerability).
+If you want an example of automated exploit scanning, please take a look at `Detective <https://github.com/tijme/detective>`__ (it uses N.Y.A.W.C to scan for information disclosure vulnerabilities).

 You can also use the `kitchen sink <https://tijme.github.io/not-your-average-web-crawler/latest/kitchen_sink.html>`__ (which contains all the functionalities from N.Y.A.W.C.) instead of the example below.
 The code below is a minimal implementation of N.Y.A.W.C.